OrianaVenture/VentureValheim/Progression/README.md

 ## Changelog

+### 0.0.12

+* Update for game patch 0.211.7 Crossplay.
+Reverted ServerSync to 1.6.

+### 0.0.11

+* Changed how ServerSync project is bundled to fix config not locking.

 ### 0.0.10

 * Updated ServerSync to V1.10.
 Fixed an issue with Server Sync config not locking.
 Refactored code to support live config changes.